 Conclusion

 You can use old motor oil for wood protection despite it not being the best option.
 It does not dry out from the wood entirely, meaning it could remain soaked in the oil forever.
 You also cannot use it for indoor purposes as it could spill on the floor, especially when the wooden piece saturates in oil, creating a mess in the house.
-Motor oil has toxins making it hazardous to the environment and also for your health.
+Motor oil has toxins making it hazardous to the environment and also to your health.